Buyback of years of study for public service retirement

 You can buy back from 1 to 12 quarters maximum.

-You can buy back only an integer number of quarters.
+You can only buy back one whole number of quarters.

 Any study period of 90 consecutive days is considered to be equal to 1 quarter.